4d/4d-for-ios/docs/Debugging-Project-Editor.md

 From here, a menu will appear for the curent simulator:

-* Open the simulator logs.
+* Open the Simulator Logs.
 This is where you can find the CrashReporter MobileInstallation folder

 * Open the Simulator Diagnostic Reports

-* Open Current simulator Folder
+* Open Current Simulator Folder

 * Open Application Simulator Folder.
 This will open a submenu for each application